HoxelDraw/4DO-Specification/README.md

 - Describe only geometry, not a full scene
 - Minimize data duplication

-This format might not be the most efficient, nor the most flexible (like .glTF).
+This format might not be the most efficient, nor the most flexible.
 It does not cover all possible use-cases of 4D geometric computation.
 This format is intended to be simple to read and write, both by humans and computers.
-Its features are unapologetically skewed toward those needed for 4D Computer Graphics applications.
+Its features are unapologetically skewed toward those needed for 4D Animation and 4D Game applications.

 ### Core Features
 - Vertices